-The purpose of this Official Statement, including the cover page, inside front cover, and appendices hereto, is to set forth certain information concerning the \$99,210,000 Consolidated Public Improvement Refunding Bonds of 2020 (the "Bonds") of the Washington Suburban Sanitary District (the "District").
-The proceeds of the Bonds will be used (i) to currently refund certain maturities of certain outstanding bonds of the District described herein under "Refunding Plan" and (ii) for the payment of costs of issuance related to the Bonds.
+The purpose of this Official Statement, including the cover page, inside front cover, and appendices hereto, is to set forth certain information concerning the \$278,350,000 Consolidated Public Improvement Bonds of 2020 (the "Construction Bonds") and the \$47,545,000 Consolidated Public Improvement Bonds of 2020 (Second Series)(Green Bonds) (the "Second Series" or "Green Bonds" and together with the Construction Bonds, collectively, the "Bonds") of the Washington Suburban Sanitary District (the "District").
+The proceeds of the Bonds will be used to finance (i) the construction or reconstruction of water supply facilities, water supply lines and transmission mains, sewage disposal facilities, sewer collection mains and trunk sewers and the acquisition of land or equipment for, or the construction, remodeling, enlargement, or replacement of, any office or operating building necessary to administer or operate the water and sewer systems in the District, (ii) certain projects designated as "Green Projects" and (iii) the costs of issuing the Bonds.